NirGeron/Offline_Navigator/README.md

 - Pygame for providing the graphical interface.
 - Matplotlib for visualizing the paths.
-- The A* algorithm for pathfinding.
+- The BFS algorithm for pathfinding.

 ---